capital-G/supercollider-wiki/Installing-SuperCollider-from-source-on-Ubuntu.md

 This page gives instructions for installing SuperCollider on Ubuntu and its derived distributions (e.g. Linux Mint, Elementary OS).
-It covers building and installing SuperCollider and the sc3-plugins from the source code.
+It covers building and installing SuperCollider and the sc3-plugins from source.

 ## Building SuperCollider
 ### Packages you need